 The parent company of BA, International Airlines Group, said it would fight the proposed fine.
 It has 28 days to make its case in the first step of the process, which could take some time to complete.

-"British Airways will be making representations to the ICO in relation to the proposed fine," said IAG's CEO Willie Walsh said.
-"We intend to take all appropriate steps to defend the airline's position vigorously, including making any necessary appeals."
+"We intend to take all appropriate steps to defend the airline's position vigorously, including making any necessary appeals," said IAG CEO Willie Walsh.

 The proposed fine is the largest for the ICO since telling Facebook to pay 500,000 pounds ($663,000) for allowing the political consultancy Cambridge Analytica to forage through the personal data of millions of unknowing Facebook users.